-- 1. On the Transport Layer Security page, look in the Domains list for the TLS domain name you verified and review the State. - 2.
+- 1. On the Shared and procured TLS page, look in the Domains list for the TLS domain name you verified and review the State. - 2.
 When the domain's State changes to Issued, click the DNS details link.
 The Domain details page appears.